 Monday, July 13, 2009 in Pasadena, CA, USA

-This workshop will engage people with ongoing and nascent interest in challenges at the intersection of artificial intelligence (AI) and human-computer interaction (HCI).
-The workshop will bring AI researchers together with researchers who are situated more centrally in the HCI community to explore research directions and opportunities for (1) learning and reasoning to enhance human-computer (and human-robot) interaction, and (2) the potential for embedding and involving people more deeply in the operation of learning and reasoning systems.
+This workshop engaged people with ongoing and nascent interest in challenges at the intersection of artificial intelligence (AI) and human-computer interaction (HCI).
+The workshop brought AI researchers together with researchers who are situated more centrally in the HCI community to explore research directions and opportunities for (1) learning and reasoning to enhance human-computer (and human-robot) interaction, and (2) the potential for embedding and involving people more deeply in the operation of learning and reasoning systems.

-One focus of our workshop will be leveraging interaction to enhance intelligence.
+One focus of the workshop was leveraging interaction to enhance intelligence.
 Significant prior research on active learning, for example, explores what questions should be asked as part of an efficient learning process.
 Another approach is to directly expose a system's model, so that a person can use their knowledge of the problem to manipulate system parameters to improve performance.
 Opportunities for such approaches arise in many domains, including document retrieval, natural language processing, computer vision, and programming by demonstration systems.

 We hope to grow the community focused on enhancing both intelligent systems and interaction.
-The workshop will bring together a set of researchers interested in exploring challenges at the intersection of AI and HCI.
-We will welcome not only attendees already working at this intersection, but also attendees looking to address such questions.
-We will also solicit attendees from both the AI and HCI research communities, as this conversation can be most effective only when including both communities.
+This workshop brought together a set of researchers interested in exploring challenges at the intersection of AI and HCI.
+We welcomed not only attendees already working at this intersection, but also attendees looking to address such questions.
+We also solicited attendees from both the AI and HCI research communities, as this conversation can be most effective only when including both communities.

-Topics of discussion will include (but will not be limited to):
+Topics of discussion included (but were not limited to):